Artificial Satellites-Journal of Planetary Geodesy

 Geodesy and Cartography

-Exploring the Frontiers of Geodesy and CartographyGeodesy and Cartography, published by the Polska Akademia Nauk (Polish Academy of Sciences), is a premier open-access journal dedicated to advancing the fields of geodesy, cartography, and geographic information science.
+Illuminating the Landscape of Geodesy and CartographyGeodesy and Cartography, published by the Polska Akademia Nauk (Polish Academy of Sciences), is a premier open-access journal dedicated to advancing the fields of geodesy, cartography, and geographic information science.
 Since its inception in 2010, the journal has provided a vital platform for researchers, professionals, and students to share their findings, fostering innovation and collaboration in these critical areas of study.
 With its ISSN 2080-6736 and E-ISSN 2300-2581, the journal is accessible to a global audience, ensuring that cutting-edge research is readily available to enhance scientific understanding and application.
 The journal not only serves as a repository of knowledge but also aims to contribute to the development of best practices and methodologies within geospatial sciences, making it an essential resource for anyone invested in the ever-evolving landscape of mapping and spatial data analysis.